A Novel Light Field Coding Scheme Based on Deep Belief Network & Weighted Binary Images for Additive Layered Displays: Proposed Coding Scheme for Multi-Layered Displays

-The obtained layer patterns are transformed into a weighted binary representation, where binary images with defined weights can approximate the layers.
+The obtained layer patterns are transformed into a weighted binary representation, where binary images with defined weights can approximate the layers~\cite{8451812}.
 There are only two possible intensity values (black and white) in binary images.
 They are notably helpful for segmentation and thresholding applications in image processing.
-The compressed representation (Figure~\ref{binary_pipeline}) of light field is possible using weighted binary images.
+The compressed representation (Fig.~\ref{binary_pipeline}) of layer patterns is possible using weighted binary images.
 The binary images $B_n$ and their corresponding weights of `$c$' channel, $r_{n,c}$ can optimally approximate the layers pattern $P_k$ as formulated in ~\eqref{eq:binary}.
 The binary image captures common features for all viewpoints and the pixel-independent weights contain the differences between the layers.